US Inflation Eases In January But Kept High On Rent And Energy Costs - UrduPoint

 With Covid-19 restrictions easing, people are now turning back to services, which make up the bulk of consumer spending, Sweet said.

-While goods inflation will continue in the coming months, it will take a significant amount to offset services inflation that is in the pipeline.
+While goods disinflation will continue, it will take a significant amount to offset services inflation in the pipeline.

-Meanwhile, analysts believe the Federal Reserve is closely eying the cost of services excluding housing, food and energy.

-"Policymakers have more work to do in lowering inflation back towards target and are likely to continue lifting rates and will keep policy restrictive for some time," Farooqi said.
+"Policymakers have more work to do... and are likely to continue lifting rates and will keep policy restrictive for some time," Farooqi said.

-On Monday, Fed Governor Michelle Bowman warned in a speech that it would likely be "necessary to further tighten monetary policy to bring inflation down toward our goal."She added that, with the economic outlook remaining uncertain, "I expect that we will continue to be surprised by economic and geopolitical developments and by the incoming data."bys/bgs
+Fed Governor Michelle Bowman cautioned in a speech Monday that it would likely be "necessary to further tighten monetary policy to bring inflation down toward our goal."Williams added Tuesday that "subdued growth" will probably be needed to bring inflation down, adding that the Fed would "stay the course until our job is done."